 The ALP editing service is part of the Writing Centre of the Academic Language Programme (ALP) of the Faculty of Humanities.
 The Writing Centre is one of the initiatives that the ALP has developed to support members of the VU community in developing their communicative skills in English and Dutch (which we also do with workshops, coaching, and tutorials, see www.fgw.vu.nl/alp).

 The staff at the Writing Centre are teachers with extensive experience in teaching academic English and Dutch.
 They are also responsible for training our young editors, who, by dotting the I’s and crossing the t’s, help Master’s students and PhD candidates to produce texts written in clear and correct English or Dutch, in a style befitting of an academic text.

 Our ALP editors work under the supervision of the experienced teachers in the Writing Centre.

-We check your text and show you – with the help of ‘track changes’ and comments – where it can be improved.
-The track change function shows you which corrections we’ve made in the text.
+The ALP editors are not ghostwriters, nor are they solely proofreaders.
+They work in the following way: they check the final version of a student’s dissertation and show the student – with the help of ‘track changes’ and comments – where the text can be improved.
+The track change function shows the student what corrections the editor has made in the text.
 These will always relate to simple and clear linguistic errors.
 The comments are used to point out unclear passages in the text, or cases where there are different options for improvement.
-If we think it’ll be useful for you, we will add some general comments on your writing style at the end of the document.
-You make your own decisions about the text on the basis of our comments.
+If the editor thinks it will be useful for the student, he/she will add some general comments on the student’s writing style at the end of the document.

-We only look at the actual text, that is to say the chapters in which you report on the research you have done.
-We don’t look at everything before and after, such as the Table of Contents and the Bibliography.
-We also don’t consider the layout of the text, nor do we check the references in your text, because there may be very specific guidelines for these in your field.
-We will, however, make a comment if we see that the references in the text are not consistent.
+The editors only look at the linguistic quality of the actual text, that is to say the chapters in which students report on the research they have done.
+They don’t look at everything before and after, such as the Table of Contents and the Bibliography.
+They also don’t consider the layout of the text, nor do they check the references in the text, because there may be very specific guidelines for these in the relevant field.
+They will, however, make a comment if they see that the references in the text are not consistent.